Curator, Tokyo Metropolitan Art Museum Chief of Learning and Public Projects / Manager, Tobira Project and Museum Start i-Ueno

 Program Officer, Museum Start i-Ueno

-Project Research Associate, Tokyo University of the Arts
+Project Research Assistant, Tokyo University of the Arts